 The existing dairy facility consists of flush and scrape systems that are used to collect and process wastewater and solid manure.
-Animal wastes from animal barns and other concrete-surfaced areas are flushed with recycled water to an on-site waste management system that consists of one solid settling basin and two wastewater storage ponds.
-All ponds are earthen-lined.
+Animal wastes from animal barns and other concrete-surfaced areas are flushed with recycled water to an on-site waste management system that consists of one wastewater storage pond (retention pond).
+The existing pond is earthen-lined.
 The area of active dairy facilities has been graded to direct corral runoff to the existing waste management system.
-Stormwater runoff from impervious surfaces and roofed areas is routed to the wastewater pond, except for stormwater from several barns, which are routed to the Merced River.
+Stormwater runoff from impervious surfaces and roofed areas is routed to the wastewater pond.
 Recycled water is used to clean the milk parlor floor and is the source of sprinkler pen water.

-Dry manure is scraped from corrals monthly.
-Solid manure is currently composted onsite and removed weekly.
-Some of the solid manure is used as bedding (consisting of dry manure and almond shells), applied on the project site, or hauled off site to fields in the project vicinity.
-Manure solids are separated from liquids with 40 percent solids separation efficiency using a mechanical manure separation system combined with a settling basin.
-As reflected in the NMP, approximately 15,000 tons of solid manure and separated solids (or approximately 330,000 pounds of nitrogen) (approximately 19 percent of the dry manure generated at the dairy) is exported and applied to offsite fields not owned by the dairy operator.
+Dry manure is scraped from corrals twice a year, and corrals are graded to prevent ponding.
+Some of the solid manure is used as bedding (consisting of dry manure and almond shells), or hauled off site to fields in the project vicinity.
+There is currently no mechanical manure separation system.
+As reflected in the NMP, approximately 12,500 tons of solid manure and separated solids2 (approximately 28 percent of the dry manure generated at the dairy) is exported and applied to offsite fields not owned by the dairy operator.